Saccade

 In vision science, a saccade (/səˈkɑːd/ sə-KAHD; /fr/; jerk) is a quick, simultaneous movement of both eyes between two or more phases of focal points in the same direction.
 In contrast, in smooth-pursuit movements, the eyes move smoothly instead of in jumps.
 Controlled cortically by the frontal eye fields (FEF), or subcortically by the superior colliculus, saccades serve as a mechanism for focal points, rapid eye movement, and the fast phase of optokinetic nystagmus.
-The word appears to have been coined in the 1880s by the French ophthalmologist Émile Javal, who used a mirror on one side of a page to observe eye movement in silent reading and found that it involves a succession of discontinuous individual movements.
+The word appears to have been coined in the 1870s by the French ophthalmologist Émile Javal, who used a mirror on one side of a page to observe eye movement in silent reading and found that it involves a succession of discontinuous individual movements.
 These movements quickly scan objects of attention and aid the brain in grasping a scene visually.

 Function

 Humans and many organisms do not look at a scene in steadiness; instead, the eyes move around, locating interesting parts of the scene and building up a three-dimensional 'map' corresponding to the scene (as opposed to the graphical map of avians, which often relies upon detection of angular movement on the retina).

 When scanning immediate surroundings or reading, human eyes make saccadic movements and stop several times, moving very quickly between each stop.
 The speed of movement during each saccade cannot be controlled; the eyes move as fast as they are able.
 One reason for the saccadic movement of the human eye is that the central part of the retina—known as the fovea—which provides the high-resolution portion of vision is very small in humans, only about 1-2 degrees of vision, but it plays a critical role in resolving objects.
-Saccades allow the eyes to sense small parts of a scene with greater resolution and the brain thereby to assemble them into a coherent, continuous mental representation.
+Saccades allow the eyes to sense small parts of a scene with greater resolution and thereby allow the brain to assemble these parts into a coherent, continuous mental representation.